nikrays/zapret2/docs/manual.en.md

 The approach in Windows is different.
 It monitors the presence of the specified Wi-Fi networks across all Wi-Fi adapters.
 If any of them match an SSID in the list, WinDivert interception is enabled; otherwise, it is disabled.
 To handle different Wi-Fi networks with different strategies, you must run multiple instances of `winws2`.
 One instance will activate while others deactivate.
 The SSID list is specified using the `--ssid-filter` parameter.

-Another way to address this—and not just for Wi-Fi—is by using the Network List Manager (NLM) filter.
+Another way to address this-and not just for Wi-Fi-is by using the Network List Manager (NLM) filter.
 `--nlm-list[=all]` returns a list of GUIDs for connected networks (or all networks if the "all" value is specified).
 You then enter the comma-separated list of GUIDs into `--nlm-filter`.

 An NLM network is the result of the system detecting a connection to a specific network.
 You might connect to a router via Wi-Fi or Ethernet, but it will be recognized as the same network.
 To distinguish between networks, the system typically looks at the gateway's MAC address.
 NLM technology is interesting and useful, but unfortunately, adequate management tools were only available in Windows 7.
 In newer systems, you have to dig into PowerShell or the Registry to manually assign connections to the correct GUIDs if the system categorizes them incorrectly.
 Alternatively, you can simply use the list of GUIDs automatically assigned by the system.